diehlpk/diehlpk.github.io/_posts/blog/2017-05-04-gsc-projects.md

 tags: [Coding]
 author: diehlpk
 ---
-Here is a list of all the Google Summer of Code projects I was a mentor for.
+Here is a list of all the Google Summer of Code projects I mentored.

 ## [HPXCL](https://github.com/STEllAR-GROUP/hpxcl) – Asynchronous Integration of CUDA and OpenCL to [HPX](https://github.com/STEllAR-GROUP/hpx) (2017)